rafalp/Misago/dev-docs/plugins/hooks/check-access-category-permission-hook.md

     ...
 ```

 Misago function used to check if a user has permission to access a category of any type (threads, private threads, or plugin-defined).
-Raises Django’s `Http404` or `PermissionDenied` if they don't.
+Raises Django's `Http404` or `PermissionDenied` if they don't.

 ### Arguments